Your feelings about caesarean birth

 A classical caesarean section

 This is when the obstetrician makes a vertical cut on the uterus.
 A classical caesarean section isn’t very common and is generally used only in very serious emergencies.
 If your baby is very premature or lying sideways, or if your placenta is lying very low, you might need to have a classical caesarean section.

 This kind of caesarean section can increase the risk of problems in future pregnancies and births because it increases slightly the risk that your uterus will tear.

 You have a lot to cope with when you’re looking after a new baby, and it can be harder when you’re recovering from a caesarean birth.
 So it helps to plan practical things like someone to look after other children while you’re in hospital.

 After your caesarean birth you won’t be able to drive until your doctor says it’s OK.
-This could be up to six weeks.
 Check the policy of your car insurance company – some companies won’t cover you if your doctor hasn’t cleared you to drive.

 You could ask friends to drive your other children to or from school or child care.
 You’ll be able to return the favour when you’re fully recovered.